 You know what it will be built and will end up with ten of the others.
 And what was there affects what will/can be there.

 You also know the right tool is the key to bringing success to the development team.
 You value the right tools as well as the right person.
 There is nothing called personal preference, personal preference is only resisted on the personal preference setting page.
 You don't want the overall failure to come from a single im-professional tool choice.

 You care about people

-This one sounds like a HR, but in fact, a experience person in a team, something really act like a HR.
-But you only share the frustration with your teamate, find a better way to work together.
-Motivate the team.
-Because your experience is not only about programming, it also about life, career and company (or project maybe)
+It sounds like HR, but in fact, an experienced person in a team somehow acts really like an HR.
+You should but don't just share the frustration with your teammate, find a better way to work together.
+Motivate your peers.
+Because your experience is not only about programming, it is also about your life, your career, and your company (or project maybe).